tytydraco/yessleep/out/Love_Shouldnt_Sting.md

 The wasps started squeezing their way under the bathroom door.
 They flew at me, piercing me with their stingers.
 My face, my neck, my arms, I could feel searing, burning pain as the sting sites swelled and reddened.
 I grabbed a pair of slippers and started swatting every wasp that I could, killing several.
 I grabbed a bath towel and shoved it in the space under the door, stopping more wasps from entering.
 I swatted and swatted at the remaining wasps until they were all dead.

 I lifted the blinds on the window to see if I could climb out, only to be met with a writhing mass of wasps on the other side.
 Outside the door, the angry buzzing grew louder and louder.
-I screamed until my throat was raw.
-Then I blacked out.
+I screamed until I blacked out.

+—

 I woke to sunlight streaming in between the bathroom window blinds.
 It was silent.
 I lifted the blinds and could see out into the yard, the neighbor’s beige roof shingles, the trees losing their brown, crisp leaves.
 I crawled over to the door and pressed my ear to it.
 Silence.
 I pulled the towel away and very slowly opened the door.
 There was no sign of the wasps anywhere.